 When an IMPU has been registered this registration will be valid for some period of time.
 Both the UE and the S-CSCF will keep track of a timer for this purpose but the expiration time in the UE is smaller than the one in the S-CSCF in order to make it possible for the UE to be registered and reachable without interruptions.
 A successful registration of a previously registered IMPU (including implicitly registered IMPUs) means the expiry time of the registration is refreshed.

 If the user has been successfully authenticated, the S-CSCF sends a SM10 SIP 2xx Auth_OK message to the I-CSCF indicating that the registration was successful.
-The 2xx Auth_OK message contains the Authentication-Info header with a response digest as specified in RFC 2617 [12].
+The 2xx Auth_OK message contains the Authentication-Info header with a response digest as specified in RFC 7616 [x].
 The response digest allows the UE to authenticate the HN.

 In SM11 the I-CSCF forwards the SIP 2xx Auth_OK towards the P-CSCF.